Crack Is Wack

 Crack Is Wack is a mural created in 1986 by American artist and social activist Keith Haring.
 Located near the Harlem River Drive in the East Harlem neighborhood of Manhattan in New York City, the mural serves as a warning against crack cocaine use, which was rampant in major cities across the United States during the mid to late 1980s.
-As a symbol of anti-drug activism, Crack Is Wack commemorates Haring's powerful sociopolitical presence as an artist and remains a part of New York City's repertoire of iconic public art.

 Historical context

 Haring's anti-crack mural emerged during a period of intense political tension in the United States due to widespread illegal drug use.
 Crack cocaine became popular in poor and working-class neighborhoods in major U.S. cities like New York during the 1980s.
 The number of regular crack users nationwide spiked from approximately 4.2 million to 5.8 million from 1985 to 1989.
 As public concerns over this 'crack epidemic' grew, President Ronald Reagan strengthened drug prohibition policies and the severity of their penalties in accordance with the government's so-called 'war on drugs'.
 Crack Is Wack thus functions as a public announcement to warn New Yorkers against the physiological and legal repercussions of crack cocaine.